Did you know: CDC studies show that if kids get 50 hours of cooking education before they are 12, it will change the way they think about food.

 “And where do you enjoy your culinary creations?”
 I continued to query.
-“In our rooms watching TV, at the sofa watching TV, in the car on the way to practice.”
+They responded with, “In our rooms watching TV, at the sofa watching TV, or in the car on the way to practice.”

 That’s where Edible Education comes in.
 We are not doctors or gourmet chefs.
 We use everyday kitchen equipment mixed with a lot of fun and a passion for eating what is good for us (without being all “organic-y” or health-nuts about food) to introduce students to fresh, home-cooked food.